aaronbloomfield/ccc/hws/dex/index.md

 - It must be initialized with the *variable* EtherPricer contract for the price of our (fake) ether.
 While you are welcome to use the constant one for testing, you MUST use the variable one for the final deployment.
 - You need to call `createPool()`
 	- You must fund it with 100 (fake) ether.  *Do not put a different amount in!*
-	    - This implies initializing the TokenCC and allowing the DEX to transfer it
+	    - This implies initializing the TokenCC and allowing the DEX to transfer it via `approve()`
 	- You can put as many or as little of your token in as you like (but no less than 10.0 coins).
 Putting in fewer will give them a higher monetary value, but allow for less growth.
 But you should keep some for yourself, as you will need it below -- so don't put them all in.
-We recommend putting in about half of what you own, and you can certainly put in less.
+We recommend putting in no more than half of what you own, and you can certainly put in less.
+	    - Or you can just mint a million of your TC, and put in 1,000 each time you run another test
 - Do not call either `addLiquidity()` or `removeLiquidity()` yet

 Step 3: You need to register your DEX with the course-wide exchange board website; the URL for this is on the Collab landing page.
-To register your DEX, fill out the contract address form at the bottom of that page -- all the other information (your userid and token abbreviation) has already been submitted for you.
+To register your DEX, fill out the contract address form at the bottom of that page.
 You will see your DEX values populate one of the table rows -- make sure they are correct.
 Note that the current ETH price is listed at the top of the page.

 ### Send me some of your token cryptocurrency

 I will need some of your token cryptocurrency to test your DEX for grading purposes.
 While you sent me some in a previous homework, that was likely with a differently deployed TokenCC smart contract.
-Please send me 1.0 coins.
-This means that if your TokenCC has 10 decimal places, then the value you need to send me is 10,000,000,000.
+Please send me 10.0 coins.
+This means that if your TokenCC has 10 decimal places, then the value you need to send me is 100,000,000,000.
 The address to send this to is on the Collab landing page.

 ### Make some exchanges